 These scripts help automatically hide empty blocks, keeping pages clean and professional.
 Until Taptop adds native conditional visibility, this is a great workaround.

-).Now your pages will look polished, no matter how much data your collections contain! 🚀
+data- attributes (data-check-text or data-check-img).Now your pages will look polished, no matter how much data your collections contain! 🚀